Operation Vijay Star: Design

 The medal is styled and designated the "OP VIJAY STAR" (hereafter referred to as the medal).
 The medal is in the form of a six-pointed star with beveled rays, made of Tombac bronze, 40 mm across with one point uppermost to which is fitted a ring for the riband.
 On the obverse in the centre, it has the state emblem with the national motto superimposed and a circular band (2 mm in width and 20 mm in diameter at its outer edges) surrounding the state emblem and broken at the heads of the lions.
 On this band is inscription OP VIJAY STAR on either side of the State Emblem in raised letters.
 The reverse of the medal is plain.
 A sealed pattern of the medal is deposited and kept.
 The medal is worn suspended from the left breast by a silk riband which is 32 mm in width.
 The riband is divided into three equal parts of steel grey, with red and light blue stripes of 4 mm each.

+The ribbon for the Operation Vijay Star was originally established by the Act of the President of India No.116/Pres/01 dated 08/20/2001 as gray (steel–colored), 32 mm wide with two stripes of 4 mm each - red (symbolizes the army) and blue (Indian Air Force).

+The result of the claims of the Indian Navy command regarding the colors of the Operation Vijay Star combat ribbon was the Act of the President of India No. 98/Pres/03 dated 06/18/2003, which added a four-millimeter dark blue stripe to the Operation Vijay Star ribbon, which made it identical in color (except for twice the width of the stripes) to the ribbon of the Operation Vijay medal.